-Hello again, Somewhat Simple readers!
-I’m happy to be back again today with another great recipe for you!
 I am a huge bread lover, and would prefer a piece of fresh-baked bread to pretty much anything else… even dessert!
-I’ve been experimenting with bread recipes a lot during the last year, and have found a few fail-safe recipes that always turn out well.
+I’ve been experimenting with bread recipes a lot during the last year, and have found a few fail-safe recipe that always turn out well.
 This quick and easy crusty artisan bread is one of my favorites!

 It’s pretty simple.
 You start out by adding yeast and salt to warm water, and letting it proof.
-Then you stir in the flour to make a (very loose) dough, and let it rise.
+Then you stir in the flour to make a very loose dough, and let it rise.
 It will look different than your typical bread dough, but that’s okay!
-After it has risen, shape it into two (probably sticky) balls, and let them rest on parchment paper for about 40 minutes.
+After it has risen, shape it into two sticky balls, and let them rest on parchment paper for about 40 minutes.

 Preheat your oven to 450 with a pizza stone inside.
 If you don’t have a pizza stone, you can use a cookie sheet turned upside down and preheated in the oven.
 On the shelf below the pizza stone, place a broiler pan or cake pan.When the dough has risen again, dust the top with flour and cut three deep slashes in the top with a sharp knife.

 Using a pizza peel (or a cutting board if you’re like me and don’t own a peel), transfer the dough carefully to the pizza stone.
 Pour 1 cup of water into your broiler pan or cake pan, and close the oven door quickly so the steam will stay inside.
 Bake 24-28 minutes, and enjoy!